Sarthakzzzzz/web_workspace/README.md

 **Current Phase:** Prototyping and Logic Design.
 _Currently working on the logic for the Dependency Resolution System to ensure smooth cross-platform installations._

+---

+## License

+This project is licensed under the MIT License — see the `LICENSE` file for details.